openstack-archive/surveil/doc/source/webui/directives/table.rst

 cell-config-host-register
 *************************
-Used only inside a config host object table.
-Print a validate icon if the host is register, print an unvalidate icon if the host is not register
+Only used inside a config host object table.
+Prints a validate icon if the host is register, prints an unvalidate icon if the host is not registered
 ::

   {